Near Dark: Critical response

 Part of a late 1980s revival of serious vampire depictions on the big screen, it received mostly positive reviews for its mix of the Western, biker and vampire movie genres.
-On the review aggregator website Rotten Tomatoes, Near Dark holds an 82% approval rating based on 74 critic reviews with an average rating of 7.3/10.
-The consensus reads: "Near Dark is at once a creepy vampire film, a thrilling western, and a poignant family tale, with humor and scares in abundance.”
+On the review aggregator website Rotten Tomatoes, Near Dark holds an 83% approval rating based on 75 critic reviews with an average rating of 7.4/10.
+The consensus reads: "Near Dark is at once a creepy vampire film, a thrilling western, and a poignant family tale, with humor and scares in abundance."

 In her review for The New York Times, Caryn James wrote, "Ms. Bigelow's too-studied compositions – Caleb in silhouette riding a horse toward the camera – clash with her unstudied approach to the characters' looks".
 Jonathan Rosenbaum of the Chicago Reader was impressed by Bigelow's first foray into big budget films with the "hillbilly vampire" movie, describing it as "beautifully shot".
 Hal Hinson of The Washington Post said the intermixing of vampire legends, westerns and biker movies has a result that is "both outrageous and poetic; it has extravagant, bloody thrills plus something else – something that comes close to genuine emotion".
 In his review for The Globe and Mail, Jay Scott wrote, "Bill Paxton as the undead sex symbol – is exceptional, but not exceptional enough to put across the cop-out that concludes the film".

 Richard Corliss of Time magazine called Near Dark "weird (and) beautiful" and "the all-time teenage vampire love story".
 Richard Schickel (also of Time) considered the film a clever variant of the vampire film genre.
 Peter Travers of Rolling Stone concurred, calling it "gory and gorgeous".
 Alan Jones of Radio Times awarded it four stars out of five, calling it a "1980s horror landmark" and "one of the best vampire movies ever made."
 Jones described it as a "visually stunning and frightening package, spinning a genuinely scary tale" and highlighted the "stand-out degenerate performances" of Henriksen and Paxton.

+It has also been analysed for its queer coding of the vampire characters, specifically Severen.

+Home media

+Near Dark was released on VHS in 1988.
+By 1989, the film was released on LaserDisc by HBO Video.
+In 2002, Anchor Bay Entertainment released the film on DVD.
+In November 2009, the film was released on Blu-ray by Lionsgate Home Entertainment.